(Enterprise is travelling slowly through one of the special effects department's ubiquitous purple hazes,

 T'POL: There were no transporter signatures.

 PHLOX: What difference does it make how they got on board.
-If we wake up
+If we wake

+dead within hours.
 It is up to us to deal with this situation.
-I plan to start on G deck and work my way up.
+I plan

-(she doesn't take the weapon he offers her) I'm going to stop them whether you help me or not.
+offers her.)
+PHLOX: I'm going to stop them whether you help me or not.

 [Corridor]